KristinHenry/myCitySoundsViz/README.md

 + target folder is /waveforms

 + run python script form command line: ProcessFolders.py, to generate subfolders for each track, and image files of wave forms

+ToDo: extract general data from each audio file and save in aggregate format. functions are currently commented out of ProcossFile.py script.